VanFanelia/beadsOnlineEditor/README.md

 - Choose different sizes for pixellating picture
 - Transfer picture to canvas
 - Get Table of used Pearls
+- Insert all possible Hama Colors
+- Filter colors in color bar
+- search for Color in color bar
 - Print preview
 - Save state in session
 - Save canvas Data in URL